geswanel/MetaBackend/The Full Stack/README.md

         - linear
     - Web server and DB server scaling
     - 2 types of scaling
-        - vertical - quicker, easier configuration, has limitation, costly, repairs, not infinite
+        - vertical - quicker, easier configuration, has limitation, costly, repairs, not infinite.
+Add resources
         - horizontal - more efficient and cost effective
             - add nodes as the load goes up, and remove as goes down
             - database replication or clustering - multiple nodes